RinwaOwuogba/avatar-arena-tutorial/Building-an-NFT-game-using-TDD-with-Hardhat.md

 Great!

-The last configuration we need is in `package.json`.
+The last configuration we need is in the `package.json` file.
 We need to add a handy script:

 ```json
 // package.json